irfanysoydan/irfanysoydan/README.md

 Over the past few years, I have received training on various technologies and gained practical experience.
 I am particularly interested in technologies such as JavaScript, Node.js, MySQL, and REST API.
 I am also trying to learn TypeScript and some Front-End technologies.
 Through my work experience, I have gained familiarity with team work and software development processes.
 Currently, I am trying to participate in some projects as a Freelance developer and constantly improving my skills.

-If you are interested in me and would like to know more, please reach out to me via my email address listed in the contact section.
+If you are interested in me and would like to know more, please reach out to me via my LinkedIn listed in the connect section.

 ### Languages and Tools: